Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: User Study

+We investigated the impact of inserting disfluencies into originally fluent spoken utterances, using human evaluations to compare intelligibility and spontaneity ratings.
+Due to its higher BLEU score, we used the fine-tuned llama-2-7b model to generate the disfluent utterances for this study.

-The average intelligibility ratings from the participants was \(4.42 \pm 0.79\) for fluent utterances and \(4.23 \pm 1.04\) for disfluent utterances.
+As shown in Figure~\ref{fig:stats}, the average intelligibility ratings from the participants were \(4.42 \pm 0.79\) for fluent utterances and \(4.23 \pm 1.04\) for disfluent utterances.
 Spontaneity scored an average of \(2.58 \pm 1.58\) for fluent utterances and \(2.91 \pm 1.51\) for disfluent utterances.
-Figure~\ref{fig:stats} presents the mean and standard deviation scores for each metric under each condition.
 Fluent utterances demonstrated higher intelligibility and lower spontaneity compared to disfluent utterances.

-The statistical significance of those results was assessed using both independent two-sample T-tests as well as mixed-effects models, with results shown in Table~\ref{tab:results2}.
+We assessed the statistical significance of those results using both independent two-sample T-tests and mixed-effects models, with results shown in Table~\ref{tab:results2}.
 For intelligibility, the $t$-statistic was $2.03$ ($p$ = $0.043$), and for spontaneity, the $t$-statistic was $-2.14$ ($p$ = $0.033$).
 Both $p$-values, below the $\alpha$ level of $0.05$, indicate statistically significant differences.
-As participants rated multiple clips in both conditions, we also derived a mixed effect analysis to account for within-subject variability and provide more accurate estimates of condition effects.
+As participants rated multiple clips in both conditions, we derived a mixed-effect analysis to account for within-subject variability and provide more accurate estimates of condition effects.
 For intelligibility, the mixed-effects model yielded a z-value of $2.809$ (p = $0.005$), confirming a statistically significant effect of the condition, consistent with t-test results.
 The group variance for intelligibility was $0.420$, indicating moderate variability across groups.
 For spontaneity, the model showed a z-value of $-2.615$ (p = $0.009$), again demonstrating a significant effect, with a group variance of $0.805$, reflecting greater between-group variability.